What is white discharge? Explanations and advice

 What causes white discharge?

 White discharge is caused by your body.
-This secretion will take on a different appearance depending on your estrogen secretion.
-They can therefore provide protection adapted to the needs of your vagina at different times of your cycle.
-They thus make it possible to preserve an optimal vaginal pH.
-Their secretion ensures perfect moisture in the vagina and creates a protective barrier against germs and bacteria.
+These secretions will take on a different appearance depending on your estrogen secretions.
+They can therefore provide protection adapted to the needs of your vagina, depending on the moment in your cycle.
+They help maintain an optimal vaginal pH.
+Their secretion helps maintain optimal vaginal moisture and flora balance to prevent infections.

-Is it normal to have a white discharge every day?
+Is it normal to have white discharge every day?

 Is white discharge a sign of pregnancy?